Home Viewpoints

 ICI and its members stand ready to assist the SEC and the exchanges in making the necessary adjustments to market structure that will best serve investors.

-Jennifer Choi is associate general counsel, and George Gilbert is counsel, at ICI.
+George Gilbert is counsel at ICI.